 Grades are computed by averaging performance on problem sets and term projects, weighted 60/40.

 Each student must do a term project.
-Proposals are due by the end of the third week of class.
 The proposal should be a page or less.
 It should clearly describe what the student intends to do.
 Students should expect to spend from 20 to 40 hours on the project.
 Term project reports will be due the next to last week of the term.
 Projects may be a small manipulation problem to which you will apply some techniques learned in class, some extension or variation of a technique learned in class, or a review of a research paper related to the class material.

 Experimental projects are encouraged, using any equipment to which you have access.
 Experimental projects can be time-consuming, and if you choose this option the 20-40 hour guideline above does not apply.